-Employees who were employed by the company immediately prior to the institution of BR, will remain employed by the company on the same terms and conditions on which they were employed except to the extent that changes occur in the ordinary course of attrition or if different terms and conditions are agreed between the employee and the company in accordance with labour law and legislation (s136).
+Employees who were employed by the company immediately prior to the institution of BR, will remain employed by the companies and CC’s on the same terms and conditions on which they were employed except to the extent that changes occur in the ordinary course of attrition or if different terms and conditions are agreed between the employee and the company in accordance with labour law and legislation (s136).

 Business Rescue Practitioner

 A business rescue practitioner is an independent person appointed, or two or more persons appointed jointly, who are well qualified and experienced as senior/experienced or junior to oversee respectively a large, medium or small company during BR.
 In all cases the practitioner would have to be eligible to be appointed as a director of such a company.

 Business Rescue becomes compulsory when the company is deemed to be financially distressed, that is, when it is reasonably likely that it will be unable to pay its debts in the immediately ensuing six months -including if it is likely to become insolvent in the immediately ensuing six months (s128(1)(f)).
 In fact, s129(7) states that if the board of a company has reasonable grounds to believe that the company is financially distressed, but it has not adopted a resolution to commence Business Rescue, it must deliver a written notice to each affected person, setting out its reasons why (imagine the consequences hereof!).